Biography: Modern biography

 American professional historiography gives a limited role to biography, preferring instead to emphasize deeper social and cultural influences.
 Political biographers historically incorporated moralizing judgments into their work, with scholarly biography being an uncommon genre before the mid-1920s.
-Allan Nevins was a major contributor in the 1930s to the multivolume Dictionary of American Biography.
+Allan Nevins was a major contributor in the 1930s to the multi-volume Dictionary of American Biography.
 Nevins also sponsored a series of long political biographies.
 Later biographers sought to show how political figures balanced power and responsibility.
 However, many biographers found that their subjects were not as morally pure as they originally thought, and young historians after 1960 tended to be more critical.
 The exception is Robert Remini whose books on Andrew Jackson idolize its hero and fends off criticisms.
 The study of decision-making in politics is important for scholarly political biographers, who can take different approaches such as focusing on psychology/personality, bureaucracy/interests, fundamental ideas, or societal forces.
 However, most documentation favors the first approach, which emphasizes personalities.
 Biographers often neglect the voting blocs and legislative positions of politicians and the organizational structures of bureaucracies.
 A more promising approach is to locate a person's ideas through intellectual history, but this has become more difficult with the philosophical shallowness of political figures in recent times.
 Political biography can be frustrating and challenging to integrate with other fields of political history.

 The feminist scholar Carolyn Heilbrun observed that women's biographies and autobiographies began to change character during the second wave of feminist activism.
 She cited Nancy Milford's 1970 biography Zelda, as the "beginning of a new period of women's biography, because "[only] in 1970 were we ready to read not that Zelda had destroyed Fitzgerald, but Fitzgerald her: he had usurped her narrative."
 Heilbrun named 1973 as the turning point in women's autobiography, with the publication of May Sarton's Journal of a Solitude, for that was the first instance where a woman told her life story, not as finding "beauty even in pain" and transforming "rage into spiritual acceptance," but acknowledging what had previously been forbidden to women: their pain, their rage, and their "open admission of the desire for power and control over one's life."